 Take a break and eat properly Get some fresh air as it will make you feel much better after sitting in stale air for hours.
 Have a little snack, but avoid having foods or drinks on your stand, it really doesn’t look professional.

-Capture information This should be your number one priority at any show: Get to know people!
+Capture information This should be your number one priority at any show: Get to know people, and then follow up!

 Fairs are a great way to ‘people watch’, see how others sell and talk.
 Find out what people like about your work, about why they are buying or looking.